reactioncommerce/reaction-docs/developer/tutorial/plugin-layouts-3.md

 # Using Custom Layouts

-_Some of the concepts in this section will be easier to understand if you have read the [Blaze](http://blazejs.org/guide/introduction.html) documentation._
+*Note: Some of the concepts in this section will be easier to understand if you have read the [Blaze](http://blazejs.org/guide/introduction.html) documentation.*

 ## Purpose